Ayrania/Matthew-Project/README.md

 # Matthew-Project

 Communication Contract:
 This project is implemented in C# using a server/client TCP communication line using system sockets.
-By calling the SendRequestToServer() function under the client class with the server's ip,port, and book genre and response will be received from the server if it is running.
+By calling the SendRequestToServer() function under the client class with the server's ip,port, and book genre and a response will be received from the server if it is running.